flowr-analysis/flowr/wiki/Control Flow Graph.md

     style nbb-1 stroke:cyan,stroke-width:6.5px;    style nbb-1 stroke:green,stroke-width:6.5px;
 ```

-_(The analysis required _1.5 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+_(The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplifications: `unique-cf-sets`, `to-basic-blocks` .
 	)_

 The benefit (for comprehensibility and algorithms) becomes more apparent when we look at a more complicated program:

 ```r
 f <- function(a, b = 3) {